makerdao/community/governance/polls/Adjust the System Surplus Buffer - January 11, 2021.md

 * Increase the System Surplus Buffer from 4 Million DAI to 10 Million DAI.

 Please review the discussion [thread](https://forum.makerdao.com/t/signal-request-adjust-the-surplus-buffer/5767) to inform your position on this issue before voting.

-More information on this parameter can be found [here](https://docs.makerdao.com/auctions/the-auctions-of-the-maker-protocol#surplus-auction).

 # Outcomes